LtxProgrammer/Changed-Minecraft-Mod/README.md

 # Changed: Minecraft Mod
 This repository holds the source code for the Changed: Minecraft Mod.
-Releases are compiled and published to our [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/changed-minecraft-mod).
+Releases are compiled and published to our [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/changed-minecraft-mod) and [Modrinth page](https://modrinth.com/mod/changed-minecraft-mod).

 # How can I help?
 Any aspiring developer is welcome to fork and create a pull request to submit their content.
 Programmers, texture artists, and 3D modelers all have a place here.